genedisco/genedisco-starter/README.md

 ## Use

+### Setup

+- Create a cache directory.
+This will hold any preprocessed and downloaded datasets for faster future invocation.
+  - `$ mkdir /path/to/genedisco_cache`
+  - _Replace the above with your desired cache directory location._
+- Create an output directory.
+This will hold all program outputs and results.
+  - `$ mkdir /path/to/genedisco_output`
+  - _Replace the above with your desired output directory location._

 ### How to Run the Full Benchmark Suite?

 Experiments (all baselines, acquisition functions, input and target datasets, multiple seeds) included in GeneDisco can be executed sequentially for e.g. acquired batch size `64`, `8` cycles and a `bayesian_mlp` model using: